DirkNachbar/Docker/README.md

 Create your Oracle Database which will host the Metadata Repository for the Oracle Forms & Reports environment.
 I recommend to use the Docker Image from Oracle https://github.com/oracle/docker-images/tree/master/OracleDatabase

+1. Change to the subdirectory OracleJava/java-8
+   - Place the JDK 8u151 tar.gz in the folder OracleJava/java-8

+       ./buildDockerImage.sh

+   - This will create an Image with OracleLinux:latest containing the Oracle JDK 8u151

+2. Change to the subdirectory OracleFMWInfrastructure/dockerfiles
+   - Place the fmw_12.2.1.2.0_infrastructure_Disk1_1of1.zip file under OracleFMWInfrastructure/dockerfiles/12.2.1.2

+       ./buildDockerImage.sh -v 12.2.1.2

+   - This extend the oracle/serverjdk image with several required RPM's for Oracle Forms & Reports and install an Oracle WebLogic Server Infrastructure 12.2.1.2.0